amoe/figshare-uploader/doc/BUILD.md

 earlier version.

 It's easier to use a systemwide copy of xlnt; xlnt is not packaged yet for Debian, so you'll also need cmake.

-You can also use the copy under `ext` directory.  xlnt builds using CMake.
-The process for building xlnt is just:
+xlnt is no longer bundled.
+You should install _and clone_ xlnt using [the instructions on the xlnt-community repo](https://github.com/xlnt-community/xlnt).
+It looks roughly like this:

 ```
+git clone https://github.com/xlnt-community/xlnt.git xlnt --recurse-submodules
+cd xlnt
+mkdir build
+cd build
-cmake .
+cmake ..
 make
 sudo make install
 ```

+I have run and tested the uploader built against the following xlnt commit:
+`dab6894cb7244e2ec91bad48d3c2dce219c4e997`.
+I strongly recommend running the unit tests (`./build/unit_tests`) after building, to check that regressions in library usage do not occur.

 You also need the appropriate Qt5 dev packages for your distribution.
 This is provided by the top level package `qtbase5-dev` in Debian bullseye and